Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 Enrollment in Thesis Units

 You must apply for Advancement to Candidacy during the semester you first enroll in PSY 698 (Thesis) or already have been Advanced to Candidacy.
 Also, you must have a thesis chairperson by the time you register for PSY 698.
 Get the registration course call number from the Psychology Graduate Office to register for your thesis units – the name of your thesis chair is required to register for thesis units (this will be verified with the faculty member).
+Thesis units must be taken in increments of three (either 3 per semester or all 6 at once), for your program total of 6 units.

 If you have completed the required number of thesis units for your program but have not completed the thesis, you must continue to be enrolled in the University.
 This can be accomplished by enrolling in GS 700 through the Extension Office (CCPE).
 Enrollment in GS 700 maintains your status in the University at the cost of one unit (no credit earned, however).
 Please see the Graduate Newsletter for details.
 Please be aware of the seven-year limit rule regarding coursework.